-In the next result, we show that out of a ReQU network we can represent the product of two inputs.
-Mainly, we can construct a shallow neural network with ReQU activation function that represents the product operator with one hidden layer which contains 4 neurons.
-The proof of the following result is simple and therefore we left to the reader to check the details.
+In the following result, we demonstrate that a ReQU network can represent the product of two inputs.
+Mainly, we can construct a shallow neural network with the ReQU activation function that represents the product operator using one hidden layer with 4 neurons.
+The proof of the following result is straightforward and thus left as an exercise for the reader.

 \begin{lemma} Let $\rho_2: \mathbb{R} \to \R$ be the ReQU activation function, and

 Then, for any $x, y\in \mathbb{R}$, the ReQU network $\phi_\times (x, y)$ represents the product $xy$ without error. \end{lemma}